 Please sign up today to secure your spot, as the classes are filling up quickly!

-Open to students of all skill levels, this class covers the basic phonetic, grammar, and writing systems of conversational Chinese.
-The lessons integrate Chinese Culture, including character etymology and relevant holidays, with each lesson.
-The class places most emphasis on listening and speaking.
+Open to students of all skill levels, this class covers the basic phonetics, grammar, and writing systems of conversational Chinese.
+The lessons each integrate Chinese culture, including character etymology and relevant holidays.
+The class places the most emphasis on listening and speaking.